tldr-pages/tldr/pages/common/git-hash-object.md

 > Computes the unique hash key of content and optionally creates an object with specified type.
 > More information: <https://git-scm.com/docs/git-hash-object>.

-- Compute the object ID without store it:
+- Compute the object ID without storing it:

 `git hash-object {{path/to/file}}`